m-arrieta-r/backend-skeleton/README.md

 ## Manifesto
 - **Prioritize Critical Thinking:** Don't always rely on common sense; it might not be accurate.
 - **Learn from Others:** Many people (some of them popular) have likely encountered similar challenges.
 Follow their lead.
+- **Discover Better Ways to Develop Software**: Embracing experimentation is crucial for enhancing project success.

 ## Explanation
 - [Application cases](./doc/application-cases/README.md)